sbardian/react-lethe/README.md

 ## [Demo](https://lethe.netlify.app/)

 This is a React implementation of the Lethe React Native application.
-It uses the same GraphQL database on the backend (LetheAPI).
+It uses the same GraphQL API on the backend (LetheAPI).

 ## Development